razerofficial/GameMakerChromaExtension/README.md

 <a name="ScriptChromaSetKeyColorName"></a>
 **ScriptChromaSetKeyColorName**

 The helper script assigns the key color to the animation frame.
 The animation is a string.
 The frame index is a number from 0 to the frame count.
-The key is a string of the key number.
-The color is a string of the colorref number.
+The key the integer of the key number.
+The color is a `COLORREF` integer.

 ```
 animation = 'Random_Keyboard.chroma';
 frameIndex = 0;
 RZKEY_W = 515;
 key = RZKEY_W;
-red = 255;
+red = ScriptToBGRInt(255, 0, 0);
+green = ScriptToBGRInt(0, 255, 0);
+blue = ScriptToBGRInt(0, 0, 255);
 color = red;
 ScriptChromaSetKeyColorName(animation, frameIndex, key, color);
 ```